Table of Contents [+/-]

 For information on how to use replication in such scenarios, see Section 17.3, “Replication Solutions”.

 MySQL 5.7 supports different methods of replication.
 The traditional method is based on replicating the events from the master's binary log, and requires the log files and positions in them to be synchronized between master and slave.
 The newer method based on global transaction identifiers (GTIDs) is transactional and therefore does not require working with log files or positions within these files, which greatly simplifies many common replication tasks.
-Replication using GTIDs guarentees consistency between master and slave as long as all transactions committed on the master have also been applied on the slave.
+Replication using GTIDs guarantees consistency between master and slave as long as all transactions committed on the master have also been applied on the slave.
 For more information about GTIDs and GTID-based replication in MySQL, see Section 17.1.3, “Replication with Global Transaction Identifiers”.
 In MySQL 5.7.5 and later, GTIDs are logged to a system table and so can be used without binary logging as required in earlier versions (see The mysql.gtid_executed Table, for more information).
-For information on using the traditional binary logging method for replication, see Section 17.1, “Replication Configuration”.
+For information on using the traditional binary logging method for replication, see Section 17.1, “Replication Using the Binary Log”.

 Replication in MySQL supports different types of synchronization.
 The original type of synchronization is one-way, asynchronous replication, in which one server acts as the master, while one or more other servers act as slaves.
 In MySQL 5.7, semisynchronous replication is supported in addition to the built-in asynchronous replication.
 With semisynchronous replication, a commit performed on the master blocks before returning to the session that performed the transaction until at least one slave acknowledges that it has received and logged the events for the transaction; see Section 17.3.8, “Semisynchronous Replication”.
 MySQL 5.7 also supports delayed replication such that a slave server deliberately lags behind the master by at least a specified amount of time; see Section 17.3.9, “Delayed Replication”.
 For scenarios where synchronous replication is required, use MySQL Cluster (see MySQL Cluster NDB 7.2).